You are here: Home › Whitmore Square

 We want to journey together with our community and we are consulting with a diverse range of stakeholders including individuals, businesses and organisations from the local community and Adelaide City.

 Our first steps have been to understand our site constraints and opportunities and to complete a cultural mapping and information gathering.
 We are also exploring a range of funding options including partnerships.
 Our design team will then develop a number of options which will be shared with stakeholders for feedback.
-We anticipate presenting these options in late 2024.
+We anticipate presenting these options in April 2025.

 The Salvation Army site on Whitmore Square (62 - 68 Whitmore Square) contains a mix of buildings, some with heritage significance.